byhowe/oxicrypt/README.md

 ## Structure of this library

-This library contains one crate: `oxicrypt`. `oxicrypt` is the core of this library.
+This library contains the following crates:

+* `oxicrypt` is the core of this library.
 It implements and exposes primitive cryptography functions.
 It also exposes a higher level API for Rust applications.
-This library also supports FFI through exposing a C API that many other languages can understand as well.
-The C API is built using `meson`, which will enable the `c` cfg flag during compilation to activate parts of the library that implements the C interface.
-There is also a Python API in the works, but it is not yet available.
+* `oxicrypt_c` is the C/C++ API.
+The C API is built using `meson`, which enables the `c` feature during compilation to activate parts of the library that implements the C interface.

 ## Instsallation